Romel-Silva/evolutionary-systems-solver/README.md

 The repository provides the implementations used in the numerical experiments reported in the paper.
 The codes illustrate how the proposed objective function ($F_{ob}$) combines deterministic linear-system techniques with a genetic algorithm to solve systems containing linear and nonlinear equations.

-The examples include the test problems presented in the manuscript, such as combustion, neurophysiology, and arithmetic systems.
+The examples include test problems presented in the manuscript, such as combustion, neurophysiology, and arithmetic systems.

 ## Repository Structure